As part of the OnePageCRM Learning Centre, we’ve been hosting advanced webinars on various topics over the last few months.

-1. Custom Fields are more secure for the account holder
+1. Custom Fields are more secure for the Account Owner

-Custom Field’s are slightly more secure than Tags.
-In saying that I mean, only an Account owner or Administrator can add/edit/delete a Custom Field from a selected group of contacts.
-That means, if you’re a User on the account and need that one extra field—you’ll have to request this addition from the Account owner or Administrator.
-The advantage?
-Well it eliminates the User (perhaps mistakenly) deleting a Custom Field from an entire group of contacts, they’ll have to be removed one-by-one (which is hassle right?).
+Only an Account Owner or Administrator can add/edit/delete a Custom Field from a selected group of contacts.
+That means, if you’re a User on the account and need that one extra field—you’ll have to request this addition from the Account Owner or Administrator.

 2. Tags are more convenient for the User